 Popular Articles

 Oral herpes, also called the herpes simplex- 1 virus, and genital herpes, also known as herpes simplex virus- 2, are two incurable, but treatable skin conditions.
-Although there are no specific vitamins for the treatment of herpes, vitamins and minerals can support healthy skin and increase the speed in which the skin heals after infection.
-New York University School of Medicine assistant professor of dermatology, Doris Day, M.D., says that the health of the skin can be affected from both the inside and outside.
-Eating a healthy diet which includes large amounts of a variety of fruits and vegetables can provide the necessary vitamins for herpes outbreak healing.
+Although there are no specific vitamins for the treatment of herpes, vitamins, and minerals can support healthy skin and increase the speed at which the skin heals after infection.
+New York University School of Medicine assistant professor of dermatology, Doris Day, M.D., says that the health of the skin can be affected by both the inside and outside.
+Eating a healthy diet that includes large amounts of a variety of fruits and vegetables can provide the necessary vitamins for herpes outbreak healing.
 What is the herpes simplex virus?

 Care must be taken when consuming Vitamin A. There are toxic levels of Vitamin A, most often caused by individuals who take too many supplements.
-Teenagers should take no more than 2800 mcg of Vitamin A in food, or 9333 IU in supplement form.
-Adults should not take more more than 3000 mcg of Vitamin A in food, or 10,000 IU as a supplement.
+Teenagers should take no more than 2800 mcg of Vitamin A in food or 9333 IU in supplement form.
+Adults should not take more than 3000 mcg of Vitamin A in food or 10,000 IU as a supplement.
 Toxic amounts of Vitamin A can cause permanent liver damage, coma, and even death.
-In 2009, the medical journal Dermato-encrinology published a study on nutrition, nutritional supplements, and skin health.
-The researchers specifically highlighted the role Vitamin A plays in reducing the time it take for a skin wound to heal.
+In 2009, the medical journal Dermato-endocrinology published a study on nutrition, nutritional supplements, and skin health.
+The researchers specifically highlighted the role Vitamin A plays in reducing the time it takes for a skin wound to heal.
 This implies that Vitamin A has a special significance for people suffering from outbreaks of either oral or genital herpes.

 |